timiturpeinen/Projects/README.md

 Tietotekniikka Projekti - Computational Engineering Projects

-Contains:
+Contains now:
-- Machine Learning
+- Machine Learning end project
-- C-course
+- C-course ending project

--  and other
+If you would like to know more these projects and other projects about Computational Engineering contact me via email timi.turpeinen@gmail.com

+Best Regards,
+Timi Turpeinen